encode42/Packed/readme.md

 Packed aims to keep to the vanilla style, while still providing improvements.

 For example, the provided shaderpack options don't make your game look like the latest AAA release.
-Instead, the shadows are pixelated, and effects aren't blown out of porportion.
+Instead, the shadows are pixelated, and effects aren't blown out of proportion.
 The visuals are still amazing, while sticking to "Minecraft".

 This also strives to achieve consistency between every element of the game.
 Information about enchanted books aren't included in the book's lore, rather contained *within* the book itself!